Kuwait–Pakistan relations

 Kuwait–Pakistan relations refer to bilateral relations between Kuwait and Pakistan.
 Pakistan has an embassy in Kuwait City and Kuwait has an embassy in Islamabad and a consulate in Karachi.
 Kuwait and Pakistan are members of OIC.

 Commercial, economic and cultural ties

-Pakistani forces took an active part in the liberation of Kuwait along with coalition forces in 1991.
-After the end of the first Gulf War in 1991 Pakistani army engineers were involved in a program of mine clearance in the country.
+Pakistani forces took an active part in the liberation of Kuwait along with coalition forces in 1991, following the after the Iraqi invasion of Kuwait in August 1990.
+After the end of the first Gulf War in 1991 Pakistani army engineers were involved in mine-clearance operations in the country.
 The present level of Kuwaiti exports to Pakistan is $750 million.
 Pakistani exports to Kuwait are $50 million.
 Kuwait and Pakistan have decided to expand their mutual trade to $1.0 billion annually in the next two to three years.

 COVID-19 pandemic

 During the COVID-19 pandemic, Pakistan sent hundreds of doctors, nurses and technicians to Kuwait.